aws/aws-parallelcluster/docs/pre_post_install.rst

 Configuration
 -------------

 The following config settings are used to define pre/post-install actions and arguments.
-All parameters are optional and are *not* required for basic cluster install.
+All parameters are optional and are *not* required for a basic cluster installation.

 ::